ssh-add — Adds

 authentication agent, ssh-agent(1).

-match private key.
+certificate that match private key.
 This certificate will be loaded as well.
-Also identity

-may contain extra X.509 certificates.
-Agent client uses those extra
+Also identity may contain extra X.509 certificates.
+Agent client uses those

-certificates along with certificates from system default X.509 store to
+extra certificates along with certificates from system default X.509 store

-build chain of certificates leading to a trusted certificate authority.
+to build chain of certificates leading to a trusted certificate

 When run without arguments, it adds the files